San Gabriel Valley: Arts and culture

 Old Pasadena, which has been restored and rejuvenated, remains highly popular.
 Old Pasadena has an active nightlife, a shopping mall, boutiques, outdoor cafés, nightclubs, comedy clubs, and varied restaurants.
 Other communities hope to emulate its successes through commercial redevelopment and reviving their own downtown areas or "Main Streets".

 The city of Azusa has attempted to encourage redevelopment of its once-dilapidated downtown section by using a Route 66 theme.
 Covina has had moderate success with its nostalgic Downtown Covina, with emphasis placed on a small-town America atmosphere and mom-and-pop merchants rather than big-box retail chains; Monrovia has also embraced this theme for their "Old Town."
 Alhambra has also worked to renovate its downtown along Main St. San Gabriel Mission is the center of Historical Culture in SGV.

-The California Institute of Technology is located in Pasadena.
+The California Institute of Technology, Caltech, is located in Pasadena.
 The university is ranked in the top 10 universities worldwide by metrics such as citation index, Nobel Prizes, and general university rankings.
 Caltech is also responsible for the well-known Jet Propulsion Laboratory, which designs and engineers many of NASA's spacecraft.

 The city of Baldwin Park is the birthplace of the popular hamburger fast food chain In-N-Out Burger.
 Its first location opened in the city in 1948.

-Huy Fong's Sriracha sauce, the ubiquitous Sriracha sauce found at Vietnamese restaurants across the western world, manufactures and is headquartered in Irwindale.
+Huy Fong's Sriracha sauce, the ubiquitous Sriracha sauce found at Vietnamese restaurants across the western world, is manufactured next to the company's headquarters in Irwindale.

 Naked Juice, now a division of PepsiCo, is headquartered in Monrovia.

 Panda Express was launched as a fast food version of the Panda Inn restaurant in Pasadena in 1983.
 The company's headquarters are in Rosemead.

 Trader Joe's opened its first location in Pasadena in 1967.
 The company's headquarters are now in Monrovia.

 Politics and government

-Most cities have their own local mayor, city council, police and fire departments.
+Cities have their own local mayors and city councils.
+Many cities in the San Gabriel Valley contract public safety to the Los Angeles County Fire Department and/or the Los Angeles County Sheriff's Department.
 Unincorporated areas such as Hacienda Heights and Rowland Heights are governed by the Los Angeles County Board of Supervisors, and the Los Angeles County Sheriff's Department has jurisdiction in these areas.

 In many unincorporated areas, advisory town councils guide the decisions, made by a supervisor or city manager.
 Often these groups began as collaborations of local homeowner associations.
 The Hacienda Heights Improvement Association, Rowland Heights Coordinating Council, and Altadena Town Council are examples of advisory bodies that are officially sanctioned by the county supervisor representing that community.

 In 2003, voters in the unincorporated community of Hacienda Heights defeated a proposal to incorporate as a city.
 It remains an unincorporated district governed by the Los Angeles County Board of Supervisors rather than by a locally elected mayor and city council.